mbezdek/extended-event-modeling/README.md

 Output features will be saved in ```output/{feature_name}/```

+The computation of features should take about 5 to 10 minutes for a single activity video.

 Instead of running 4 commands above, you can run (if using slurm):

 ```sbatch src/individual_features/compute_indv_features.sh```